KDE/digikam-doc/batch_queue/base_tools.rst

     The G'MIC Folder Properties Dialog

-The filter dialog allow to create or edit a G'MIC filter in the tree-view.
+The filter dialog allows you to create or edit a G'MIC filter in the tree-view.
 You can customize all the settings for one entry, as:

- - The list of chained G'MIC command.
+ - The list of chained G'MIC commands.
  - The order of the G'MIC Command.
  - The main title of the tree-view entry.
  - The description of the tree-view entry.